gaborvecsei/SLE-GAN/README.md

 ## Todos

-- Work with various image extensions not just `jpg`
 - Add a docker image and requirements
-- Name network layers
 - Evaluation (*FID score*) when training
 - More advanced training schedule (e.g. learning rate scheduling and initial hyper parameters)
 - Random cropping `I_{part}` (right now it is center crop) for the Discriminator
-- More exhausting tests for the Generator and Discriminator

 ## Citation